eps696/stylegan3/README.md

 ```
 One can set `t` to train StyleGAN3 with translational invariance or `2` to train StyleGAN2, instead of `r`.

 This will run training process, according to the settings in `src/train.py` (check and explore those!!).
-Results (models and samples) are saved under `train` directory, similar to original Nvidia approach.
+Results (models and samples) are saved under the `train` directory, similar to original Nvidia approach.

 Please note: we save both compact models (containing only Gs network for inference) as `<dataset>-...pkl` (e.g. `mydata-512-r-0360.pkl`), and full models (containing G/D/Gs networks for further training) as `snapshot-...pkl`.
 The naming is for convenience only.